mdhamoda/mdhamoda.github.io/WithSecure/Documentation/index.md

 ### [ShipmentStatusBatch](shipment-management/ShipmentStatusBatch.md)

-Batch class to manage shipment status updates
+Batch class to manage shipment status updates to Dispatched or DIspatching in Org B

 ## Custom Objects